xpack/web-doxygen/website/docs/api/classes/dotattributes.md

-<p>update a given attribute with a new value.
-If the attribute is not found a new attribute will be appended.</p>
+update a given attribute with a new value.
+If the attribute is not found a new attribute will be appended.

-<p>Definition at line 37 of file <a href="/web-doxygen/docs/api/files/src/dotattributes-h">dotattributes.h</a>.</p>
+Definition at line 37 of file <a href="/web-doxygen/docs/api/files/src/dotattributes-h">dotattributes.h</a>.

 <div class="doxyProgramListing">